Pilot (Without a Trace)

-The pilot episode of the crime drama Without a Trace premiered in the United States on CBS on September 26, 2002.
-The pilot was written by series creator Hank Steinberg and directed by David Nutter.
+Pilot is the pilot episode, as well as the first episode of the first season, of the crime drama Without a Trace.
+The episode, that premiered in the United States on CBS on September 26, 2002, was written by series creator Hank Steinberg and directed by David Nutter.

 In the pilot, the FBI investigates the disappearance of Maggie Cartwright, a successful advertising executive who was last seen arriving at 9:45 pm one evening.
 As they interview her friends and family, they learn that she was a role player who adapted her personality to the person she dealt with.
 When they discover that she had liquidated all of her assets and transferred them to London, they think they may be dealing with a runaway, but when her wealthy mother receives a ransom demand, they're not sure if Maggie has been kidnapped or if she's an extortionist.

-Almost 16.2 million Americans viewed the pilot.
+According to the Nielsen Ratings, almost 16.2 million Americans viewed this episode.

 Plot

 The missing persons team, complete with new recruit Martin, is dispatched to find missing Maggie Cartwright, a twenty-something marketing executive.
 At first, she appears to have everything, including a successful career and two loving divorced parents, but when the squad, led by Jack, digs deeper, agents discover that Maggie was desperately unhappy with several aspects of her life; not only did she have a checkered dating history, including a relationship with a married co-worker, but she was also involved with drugs.
 The team suspects that Maggie may have been suicidal, but changes its theory when an emailed ransom note, complete with proof of life, arrives at Maggie's mother's home.
 The kidnapper is demanding $1 million in return for Maggie's release, and the team must battle against time to save her.
 Martin makes a crucial mistake on his first day.